eucarizan/hs-java-backend/SampleProblems/Career/README.md

 Make the classes `Engineer` and `DataScientist` inherit from the `Career` class and implement the methods according to the console output.

 ## Hint
+Define abstract method work and override it in child classes. don't forget extends child classes from Career.

 ## Examples
 **Sample Input 1:**